Last Updated on August 22, 2022 by Anne-Marie

 You can make both plain and salted caramel recipes.
 (See below how to make to make this a salted sauce.)

 1. On the stovetop, in a medium saucepan, combine the brown sugar, coconut cream, vegan buttery spread, and salt.

-2. On medium-high heat, bring the vegan caramel sauce to a boil.
+2. On medium-high heat, bring the caramel to a boil.
 Stirring constantly for 5 to 7 minutes or until the caramel thickens.

 3. Remove the caramel from the stove.
 Then stir in vanilla extract.

-4. Let the vegan caramel sauce cool slightly.
+4. Let the sauce cool slightly.
 Then pour it into a jar or container that has an air-tight lid.

-5. Serve the caramel sauce immediately while it's still warm and pourable.
+5. Serve the sauce immediately while it's still warm and pourable.